-The African Bush Camps Foundation is a registered not-for-profit organization that is committed to empowering rural communities through education, trade and conservation.
+The African Bush Camps Foundation is a registered not-for-profit organisation that is committed to empowering rural communities through education, trade and conservation.
 We partner with communities on the outskirts of wildlife areas to become economically sustainable whilst ensuring that natural resources are protected and cared for.

 We believe that by partnering with communities in establishing sustainable programs of education, income-generation, and conservation awareness and holding community events, we can together improve the communal quality of life and achieve long term conservation through responsible tourism.

 It is with this background that over the past few months, the African Bush Camps Foundation has been conducting wide spread community based needs assessments to help come up with a development strategy for use in supporting the Chobe Enclave Community.
 The assessments were done in all the five villages spread out along north to south and they are Mabele, Kavimba, Kachikau, Satau, and Parakarungu.